Out-of-plane magnetic anisotropy in bulk ilmenite $\text{CoTiO}_3$: Results and discussion

 \subsection{Electronic properties}

 In order to investigate the electronic properties of the material, the band structure of CoTiO$_3$ was calculated.
 As in previous sections, we focused on the effect of the parameters $U_{\text{Co}}$ and $U_{\text{Ti}}$ on the electronic states of the system.
 Figure \ref{fig:bandgap} shows the change in the band gap with respect to these parameters.
-Figure \ref{fig:bands_evolution} displays the element-projected band structures in the GGA and GGA+U approaches.
+Figure \ref{fig:bands_evolution} displays the element-projected band structures in the GGA+U approach.
 The density of states (DOS) is also shown in the GGA+U case, as well as a sketch of the valence and conduction bands of cobalt titanate.
+For comparison the band structures using GGA are included in Appendix C.

 In Fig.\ref{fig:bandgap}, we observe how the cobalt $U_{\text{Co}}$ parameter increases the band gap, yielding values that range from an almost metallic state in the GGA case, to an insulating behavior with band gaps of the order of 3 eV.
 The effect of the titanium parameter $U_{\text{Ti}}$ is, in contrast, much more moderate, making appreciable differences only in the cases with a $U_{\text{Co}}$ larger than 3.0 eV.
 For $U$ values in the range $\simeq$ 3-4 eV, the bandgap takes values slightly below 3 eV.